bennylynch/banksy/BLOGPOST.md

 So, what have we learned?
 Well, regarding the question we set out to answer, not much (although there are some striking coincidences in 2010).
 But we have learned that doing this kind of thing in F# is tremendous fun, type providers let you get data from many different sources, easily and without ceremony.
-We have learned that Suave is a beautifuly put together library for creating web servers, in a functional, compositional style.
-And most of all, we have learned that whatever you do in F#, chances are, Tomas Petricek had some hand in it, so buy him a beer when you see him next.
+We have learned that Suave is a beautifuly put together library for creating web servers, in a functional, compositional style (although we have barely scratched the surface of what it can do).
+And finally, we have learned that whatever you do in F#, chances are, Tomas Petricek had some hand in it, so buy him a beer when you see him next.